WentingXu3o3/TB-HSU/README.md

-THis is the code for AAAI25 to reproduce TB-HSU
+This repository hosts the code and dataset for
+TB-HSU: Hierarchical 3D Scene Understanding with Contextual Affordances

 ### 1. Environment install
     conda environment in TB-HSU.yml